nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/command-line.md

 * type `:wq`
 * hit enter

+## Tree
+Tree is a super helpful command line tool that lets you see all the sub directories or sub files of a particular folder.
+To install it:

+Mac: ```>  brew install tree```

+Windows: ```> cmd //c tree```

+Once it is installed use it by going to the directory you are interested in exploring and then typing `tree` and hitting enter.

 ## Class File Structure
 For the next six months we will be working through three different milestones.
 In order to make that go smoothly lets create a file structure so we are all coding in the same place.
 Use the command line commands you just learned to create the following file structure:
 ![workspace file structure](../images/workspace_file_structure.png)